mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 * `Enter` to perform an action on the current focused element, for example select something or expand a panel.

-Finally, look to what other web apps are doing as inspiration.
+This is by no means an exhaustive list, and is subject to change.
 Take a look at popular, modern apps like Facebook, Twitter, Trello, and GMail, and try to apply the patterns that have emerged.